sadmanca/aps105/README.md

 **NULL POINTER:** is a constant pointer (pointing to address 0) used...
 - ...to initialize pointers w/o assigning a valid memory address
   - e.g. `int *p = NULL;`
-  - uninitialized pointers have arbitrary values & we don't know whether they are valid or not (which is why sometimes segmentation faults might occur, while other times they may not; the fault is nondeterministic)
+  - uninitialized pointers have arbitrary values & we don't know whether they are valid or not (which is why sometimes segmentation faults might occur, while other times they may not; the fault is nondeterministic); assigning a valid memory address via `NULL` helps us avoid seg faults.
 - ...to check for valid pointer address before dereferencing
-  - e.g. `p != NULL`
+  - e.g. `if (p != NULL) {...}`
   - this helps prevent **Runtime Segmentation Faults** (invalid access of memory) by allowing us to check if a pointer has been assigned an address
 - ...as a function argument (instead of passing a valid memory address)
+  - e.g. `function(NULL);`

 ## 13.3.
 Returning Pointers in Functions